College Counsel Policies Unlawful Harassment

 Additional rights for student complainants and respondents are included in the Sexual Assault Policy found in the Student Handbook

-Students are encouraged to take advantage as needed of campus resources -- e.g., Health and Counseling Center (additional resources for students are included in the Sexual Assault Policy found in the Student Handbook).
+Students are encouraged to take advantage as needed of campus resources -- e.g., Counseling and Psychological Services (CAPS) (additional resources for students are included in the Sexual Assault Policy found in the Student Handbook).
 Likewise, faculty and staff are encouraged to take advantage as needed of Employee Assistance Program benefits (including counseling and legal services) and other off-campus resources.

 EXTERNAL COMPLAINT OPTIONS